lbaile21/AnuraMessagingApp/README.md

 - `npm run start` — run the production build locally
 - `npm run type-check` — run TypeScript in `noEmit` mode
 - `npm test` — run the Jest test suite
+- `npm run test:watch` — run Jest in watch mode during development

+### Testing

+Unit tests live alongside their source files under `__tests__/` directories and are executed with Jest.
+Run the full suite with `npm test`, or use `npm run test:watch` to re-run tests as files change.